On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups

-\begin{defn}[Visual decomposition trees] Let $\Delta\subset \field{S}^2$ be a planar flag complex satisfying Standing Assumptions with the $1$-skeleton non-join $\mathcal{CFS}$ graph.
-A tree $T_r$ that encodes the structure of $\Delta$ carrying Properties (1), (2), (3), and (4) as above is called a \emph{visual decomposition tree} of $\Delta$. \end{defn}
+\begin{defn}[Visual decomposition trees] Let $\Delta\subset \field{S}^2$ be a planar flag complex satisfying Standing Assumptions with the $1$-skeleton a non-join $\mathcal{CFS}$ graph.
+A tree that encodes the structure of $\Delta$ carrying Properties (1), (2), (3), and (4) as above is called a \emph{visual decomposition tree} of $\Delta$. \end{defn}

-\begin{rem} The existence of a visual decomposition tree for a planar flag complex satisfying Standing Assumptions with the $1$-skeleton non-join $\mathcal{CFS}$ graph is guaranteed by Construction~\ref{cons:keyidea2}.
-We do not know whether or not the existence of visual decomposition tree for $\Delta$ is unique.
-However, we only need the existence part of a such tree for our purposes.
-Moreover, it is not hard to draw a visual decomposition tree for a planar flag complex satisfying Standing Assumptions with the $1$-skeleton non-join $\mathcal{CFS}$ graph. \end{rem}
+\begin{rem} The existence of a visual decomposition tree for a planar flag complex satisfying Standing Assumptions with the $1$-skeleton a non-join $\mathcal{CFS}$ graph is guaranteed by Construction~\ref{cons:keyidea2}. \end{rem}

-Let $\Delta\subset \field{S}^2$ be a planar flag complex satisfying Standing Assumptions with the $1$-skeleton non-join $\mathcal{CFS}$ graph.
-Let $T_r$ be a two-colored visual decomposition tree of $\Delta$.
-Since $\Delta$ is planar, it follows that $G_{\Delta}$ is virtually a $3$--manifold group.
-The fact $G_\Delta$ is virtually graph manifold group is shown in Theorem~\ref{mani}.
-However for the purpose of obtaining a quasi-isometric classification we will construct explicitly a $3$--manifold $Y$ where the right-angled Coxeter group $G_{\Delta}$ acts properly and cocompactly.
-We note that the construction of the manifold $Y$ is associated to the graph $T_{r}$, we then import the work of Behrstock-Neumann \cite{MR2376814} to get the proof of Theorem~\ref{thm:graphmanifold}.
+Let $\Delta\subset \field{S}^2$ be a planar flag complex satisfying Standing Assumptions with the $1$-skeleton a non-join $\mathcal{CFS}$ graph.
+Let $T_r$ be a visual decomposition tree of $\Delta$.
+Since $\Delta$ is planar, $G_{\Delta}$ is virtually a $3$--manifold group by Theorem~\ref{mani}.
+However, for the purpose of obtaining a quasi-isometry classification we will construct explicitly a $3$--manifold $Y$ on which $G_{\Delta}$ acts properly and cocompactly.
+We note that the construction of the manifold $Y$ is associated to the graph $T_{r}$.
+Therefore, we can import the work of Behrstock-Neumann \cite{MR2376814} to prove Theorem~\ref{thm:graphmanifold}.

 \begin{cons} We now construct a 3-manifold $Y$ on which the right-angled Coxeter group $G_\Delta$ acts properly and cocompactly.
 For each vertex $v$ of $T_r$, the complex $\Delta_v$ is a suspension of a broken line $\ell_v$ of $\Delta$.
-We now let $b$ and $c$ be suspension vertices and let $\Sigma_v$ be the Davis associated to broken line $\ell_v$.
-We now fatten the $1$-skeleton of $\Sigma_v$ to obtain a universal cover of a hyperbolic surface with boundary as follows:
+We now let $b$ and $c$ be suspension vertices and let $\Sigma_v$ be the Davis complex associated to the broken line $\ell_v$.
+We fatten the $1$-skeleton of $\Sigma_v$ to obtain a universal cover of a hyperbolic surface with boundary as follows: